Kycermann/fresh-plugin-postcss/README.md

       exts: ["css"],
       walkPath: "./static",

-      // Add your PostCSS plugins
+      // Add your PostCSS plugins (instead of a function, you can give a plugins array)
-      // {plugins} can be an array or an async function that returns an array
-      // I suggest the async function because PostCSS plugins are not needed
+      // {importWithoutBundling} is like import but avoids static analysis
-      // in production (if you use Fresh's build step) async plugins() {
+      // to prevent bundling your build plugins into the bundle used in production async plugins({ importWithoutBundling }) {
         const [
           { default: cssAutoprefixer },
           { default: cssPresetEnv },
         ] = await Promise.all([
-          import("npm:autoprefixer@10.4.19"),
-          import("npm:postcss-preset-env@9.5.2"),
+          importWithoutBundling("npm:autoprefixer@10.4.19"),
+          importWithoutBundling("npm:postcss-preset-env@9.5.2"),
         ]);

         return [